ambianic/ambianic-docs/docs-md/users/quickstart.md

 ![Connected](../assets/images/connected-screen.png)

 If you used the recommended install via Ambianic Box, you can now head to the Timeline view and you will be able to see an image of what is in front of the Ambianic Box.
-The box is pre-configured to detect a set of 20+ objects and people.
+The box is pre-configured to detect people and over 20 kinds of objects.
 Detections will show in your timeline.

 Congratulations!
 Your Ambianic instance is now up and running!